 Next will be your Workspaces window.

+Once you are satisfied with your selection click done and your source will begin to sync.
 The Slack Enterprise account will be listed in your Sources.

 Searching across the account